 Before you roll up your sleeves and kick the hunt off, make sure you have defined what is that you are really looking for.
 Here are a few questions it’s worth answering:

 - Where do I want to live?

 - Or better yet – where can I afford to live?
-Do an initial research on your desired areas and you’ll get a clear picture on prices and how they vary across different neighbourhoods.
-When it comes to choosing between two (or more if you’re lucky) properties within the same price range and suburb – use Google Maps to find out what services, shops, transport links you can find there and which combination suits you best.
+Do initial research on your desired areas and you’ll get a clear picture of prices and how they vary across different neighborhoods.
+When it comes to choosing between two (or more if you’re lucky) properties within the same price range and suburb – use Google Maps to find out what services, shops, transport links you can find there, and which combination suits you best.

 - Who I want to live with?
 Is it guys or girls, professionals or students, younger people, older people, just one roommate or 5 or even more?
 Loads of variations to think about!